Greece - Formalities

 Such boats are issued with a transit log for one month only after which time they must leave Greece or pay VAT.

 Fees charged and regulations enforced are inconsistent throughout Greece, often common in countries that are so wide spread with a multitude of islands and regions.
 Where reported, noonsite has made a note under ports that are reported to be expensive or difficult.

-If wishing to spend a night away from the boat (on land), then the Port Police should be informed.
+If wishing to spend a night away from the boat (on land), then the PP should be informed.

 Note that the Greek Coast Guard does not monitor or call on VHF Ch 16.
 If you require assistance you must call them on Ch 12.
 Monitor Ch 12 on entering a port in case the port police wish to call you.

-Always check in and out at a Greek port if there is a Coast Guard/Port Police office (even if the dock guys say it is not necessary).
+Always check in and out at a Greek port if there is a Coast Guard/PP office (even if the dock guys say it is not necessary).